Reducing biofouling build-up on non-trading vessels

 Use qualified and experienced divers familiar with biofouling and marine pest risks to undertake in-water inspections.

-Where inspections detect a build-up of biofouling, remove it prior to moving to another location by either removing the vessel from the water for cleaning or by undertaking an in water clean (noting restrictions that apply to in-water cleaning in Australia).
+Where inspections detect a build-up of biofouling, remove it prior to moving to another location by either removing the vessel from the water for cleaning or by undertaking an in water clean (noting the latest guidelines that apply to in-water cleaning in Australia).

 Inspect and maintain internal seawater systems